mischavandenburg/blog/content/zet/homelab-network-design.md

 ## Network Name:

-- **AsgardNet**: A reference to the home of the gods in Norse mythology, symbolizing a powerful and central network.
+- **Asgard**: A reference to the home of the gods in Norse mythology, symbolizing a powerful and central network.

 ### VLAN Naming Strategy: